 - Answers to any and all questions about the labor and delivery process, as well as addressing any fears you might have

-We recommend setting up an appointment for a maternity consultation, which is a one-on-one with me, and we will help put together a pregnancy plan for you.
+We recommend setting up an appointment for a maternity consultation, which is one-on-one with me, and we will help put together a pregnancy plan for you.
 I have many wonderful contacts for all of your needs: OBGYN or midwife, pediatricians, postpartum and anxiety support, recommendations for nursery items, the list goes on and on.
-My goal is to understand what you want and help attain those resources for you as well as acting as a key part of your support team.
+My goal is to understand what you want and help attain those resources for you as well as act as a key part of your support team.

 Which Childbirth Education Class Should You Take?

 There are many alternatives to choosing a childbirth education class.
 You can attend a class held by the hospital or birthing center at